wdiclemente/SSWW_RandomGridSearch/README.md

 If trouble arises, some solutions I found particularly useful can be found [here](https://stackoverflow.com/a/2481326) and [here](https://root-forum.cern.ch/t/linking-root-libraries-to-a-makefile-install/12233).

 The code requires several inputs, which will be detailed below.
-Please note that I am unable to provide the data samples used for the analysis as they are internal to the collaboration.
+**Please note that I am unable to provide the data samples used for the analysis as they are internal to the collaboration**.
 As such the paths specified in the repository will not work and would need to be updated to your own samples.

 1. Input signal file in `src/Main.cxx`: `sig_chain->AddFile("/path/to/signal/file.root");`
 2. Input background file(s) in `src/Main.cxx`.
 The first file is input manually much like the signal: `bkg_chain->AddFile("/path/to/bkg/file.root");`